Semilinear wave equations of derivative type with spatial weights in one space dimension: Introduction

 We remark that the quantities in all the cases of (\ref{lifespan_non-zero}) are smaller than those of (\ref{lifespan_zero}).
 This work in \cite{KMT21} is an extension of the case of $a=-1$ by Zhou \cite{Zhou92}, and inspired by non-compactly supported case by Suzuki \cite{Suzuki10}, Kubo, Osaka and Yazici \cite{KOY13} and Wakasa \cite{Wakasa17}.
 See Introduction in \cite{KMT21} for details.

+Finally, we note that our result cannot be valid with our method in this paper if $|u_t|^p$ in (\ref{IVPderivative}) is replaced with $|u_x|^p$ even in the non-weighted case, $a=-1$, because the blow-up part requires a positiveness of the nonlinear terms in the level of the $x$-derivative of the unknown function.
+But one can find immediately that it is impossible by the expression of $u_x$ in (\ref{nonlinear_derivative_conjugate}).
+On contrast, it is possible to obtain the same lifespan estimate from below, the existence part, along with our method.

+This work was almost completed when the first and second authors were in the master course of Mathematical Institute, Tohoku University and the third author had the second affiliation with Research Alliance Center of Mathematical Sciences, Tohoku University.
 This paper is organized as follows.
 In the next section, (\ref{lifespan}) is divided into two theorems, and the preliminaries are introduced.
 Section 3 is devoted to the proof of the existence part of (\ref{lifespan}).
 The main strategy is the iteration method in the weighted $L^\infty$ space which is originally introduced by John \cite{John79}.
-In Section 4, we prove a priori estiamte.
+In Section 4, we prove a priori estimate.
 Finally, we prove the blow-up part of (\ref{lifespan}) employing the method by Zhou \cite{Zhou01} in Section 5.